rajatgupta828/TwitterkafkaConnect/README.md

 3. Will Consume the data from the Kafka topic.
 4. Push the data into Bonsai search(Elastic Search).

+#Partition Count and Replication factor
+'Try to Plan the config in the beginning itself.'

+##More partition implies >>
+  Better parallelism and better Throughput, Ability to run more consumers.
+  1. Small Cluster (< 6 Brokers) == Number of partition = Number of Brokers X 2.
+  2. Big Cluster (> 12 Brokers) ==  NUmber of partition = Number of Brokers X 1

+# Replication factor
+  Minimum 2, Usually 3, Maximum 4
+  Never set to 1

 # Important Details